mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 <!-- My own research in game making is an experimental approach to create a new learning design.
 I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
 A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together. -->

-### How Research Questions Evolved

-The process was driven by the activity of collaborative game making driven by practicalities, and my interests as explored in the first chapter.
+### Revisiting the research QUESTIONS

+The research questions guiding this study are broadly aime at developing greater understanding existing and developing new the supporting mechanics of game making as a educational process, with a particular focus on the development of  agency within a CHAT perspective.

+The hybrid of DBR and formative methodology was chosen for its iterative, collaborative approach, which aligns with the study’s ethos of exploring how educational interventions evolve in real-world contexts.

+In this process, tensions emerged which impacted my framing and understandings of the research questions.

-As justified by DBR and formative interventions, the process was driven by a meeting of context and the needs / interests of myself as a researcher.
+These tensions were driven by practicalities, the needs and interests of participants, and my interests my needs / interests of myself as a researcher.

+To do this, thematic analysis of video interactions and allow for a detailed examination of the social and communicative aspects identified in the research questions.

+Different phases of the research process address research questions :

+### edit this down and integreate above
+**How Research Questions Evolved**

+was driven by

 Possible themes that had potential but which were disguarded included;